Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Analyses and Findings

-The analysis above shows the low return rate of posters of AI-generated content, but we were also interested whether the \textit{returning} newcomers continue to transparently post AI-generated content.
+The analysis above shows the often-low return rate of posters of AI-generated content, but we were also interested in whether the \textit{returning} newcomers continue to transparently post AI-generated content.
 In \textit{AI-disallowed communities}, when \textit{Transparent AI newcomers} returned after more than one month, 49.8\% of their subsequent image-based posts were also \textit{Transparent AI posts}.
 This number was similar in \textit{AI-neutral communities} at 50.9\%, though, as we have seen above, there were relatively more returning posters in this group.
-Note that these numbers likely represent lower bounds for the proportion of AI-generated content in these subsequent posts, since it is possible that subsequent image-based posts were also AI-generated images, but were published without explicit acknowledgment by the poster.
+Note that all these numbers build on counting \textit{Transparent AI posts} and thus are likely representing lower bounds for the proportion of \textit{actual} AI-generated content in the initial and subsequent posts, since it is possible that AI-generated images are published without explicit acknowledgment by the poster.

-Overall, the participation trends shows that newcomers more heavily rely on posting AI content to participate in these communities, but that (as expected) their participation does not last long in \textit{AI-disallowed communities}.
-These trends may relate to the type of interactions around AI-generated content, which we look at next.
+Overall, the participation trends show that newcomers more heavily rely on posting AI content to participate in these communities, but that (as expected) their participation does not last long in \textit{AI-disallowed communities} \newt{(see section~\ref{sec:disc} for additional discussion).} These trends may relate to the type of interactions around AI-generated content, which we look at next.